Understand your company's position and learn more about the options available

 After discussions with a Real Business Rescue insolvent practitioner, it was determined that the company was viable, but it would need an injection of cash to bridge the gap caused by supply chain disruption earlier in the year.
 A flexible commercial loan was arranged which allowed Graeme to purchase more stock to keep up with consumer demand.
 Although there are still limits on staff numbers which is preventing the company from operating at full capacity, Graeme is still able to take advantage of the soaring demand for his products with the company’s improved liquidity.

-If you are in the position where your manufacturing company is unable to operate at capacity, or you are battling against the logistical challenges of providing a COVID-safe environment; you may have reached the decision that you no longer wish to carry on running the business.
+If you are in the position where your manufacturing company is unable to operate profitably; you may have reached the decision that you no longer wish to carry on running the business.
 Depending on your manufacturing processes, your sub-sector, and the desirability of your company, there may be a chance that you could sell it on the open market.

 A sale could be made to an interested investor, a connected party, or even a competitor looking to expand their market share or geographical coverage.
 At this stage, however, who you may sell your company to is less important than determining if the company is actually desirable as an acquisition opportunity.